May 4, 1959

-His break came when he was signed to Warner Bros.
+Travis’s break came when he was signed to Warner Bros.
 Records in 1985 by executive Martha Sharp, who connected him with producer Kyle Lehning.
 Lehning’s knack for supporting Travis’s gnarled, knotty baritone with excellent studio musicians complemented Sharp’s keen song-spotting sense and helped make Travis a success.
-Fueled by hit singles “On the Other Hand” (written by Don Schlitz and Paul Overstreet), “Diggin’ Up Bones” (Overstreet, Al Gore, Nat Stuckey), and “1982” (Buddy Blackmon, Vip Vipperman), Storms of Life became a #1 country album and a runaway best-seller.
+Fueled by hit singles “On the Other Hand” (written by Don Schlitz and Paul Overstreet), “Diggin’ Up Bones” (Overstreet, Al Gore, and Nat Stuckey), and “1982” (Buddy Blackmon and Vip Vipperman), Storms of Life became a #1 country album and a runaway best-seller.

-His follow-up, Always and Forever (1987), was an even bigger smash, buoyed by the #1 country hit “Forever and Ever, Amen” (written by Don Schlitz and Paul Overstreet), which was named the 1987 CMA Single of the Year.
+Travis’s follow-up, Always and Forever (1987), was an even bigger smash, buoyed by the #1 country hit “Forever and Ever, Amen” (written by Don Schlitz and Paul Overstreet), which was named the 1987 Country Music Association Single of the Year.
 Always and Forever, named the CMA Album of the Year, stayed at #1 on the country album charts for forty-three weeks on its way to selling 5 million copies.
-His next five albums also achieved platinum sales status.
+Travis’s next five albums also achieved platinum sales status.

 00:00 / 00:00